Lab4U Talks. Episode 2: Building communities of practice while implementing Lab4U

 At Lab4U we are moving the needle to make sure students have access to quality science education.

-To make education accessible to everyone, Lab4U partnered with the US Embassy and CEMEX to launch a scholarship program for science teachers in Mexico, empowering them with tools to change the way they teach science remotely.
+To make education accessible, Lab4U partnered with the US Embassy and CEMEX to launch a scholarship program for science teachers in Mexico, empowering them with tools to change the way they teach science remotely.

 Listen to this episode and learn how Nathan built a community of practice with science teachers making a difference in the lives of thousands of students during a pandemic.

 - min.
 01:30: Introductions

 - min.
 03:00: How is Lab4U working with schools around the world

 - min.
 05:30: Partnering with the US Embassy and CEMEX to empower the future of the workforce

 - min.
 07:15: Lab4U scholarship program

 - min.
 21:00: Building a better future and scaling a high impact program

 - min.
 22:05: Learnings from this program and closing remarks